 Chase Bank will cash just about any type of check, including payroll checks, personal checks, government checks, tax refund checks, and cashier’s checks for customers.
 For non-customers, Chase will only cash checks drawn on a Chase account.

-If you are a Chase Bank customer, you’ll need your bank account number and enough money in your account to cover the cost of the check being cashed.
-However, if the check being cashed is drawn on a Chase bank account, you won’t need to worry about having enough in your account to cover the cost of the check.
-Typically, you will not need to show identification as an account holder, though it’s a good idea to have a form of ID with you in case the bank needs to verify.
+If you’re a Chase Bank customer, you’ll just need your bank account number to cash your check.
+Typically, you won’t need to show identification as an account holder, though it’s a good idea to have a form of ID with you in case the bank needs to verify your identity.